 FAMU Feeder Program – The Florida A&M University (FAMU) Feeder Program affords FAMU students the opportunity to receive advanced study in graduate programs not available at FAMU.
 Reserved for U.S. citizens or permanent residents who have graduated from Florida A&M University and who have participated in the FAMU Feeder Scholar program.
 Application deadline typically mid-April.

-Florida BOE Summer Fellowship Program – The UF Office of Graduate Diversity Initiatives selects a cohort of newly enrolled underrepresented Ph.D. students to participate in a six-week summer program.
+Florida BOE Summer Fellowship Program – Only available from April 1st to 2 weeks before Summer B class begins.
+The UF Office of Graduate Diversity Initiatives selects a cohort of newly enrolled underrepresented Ph.D. students to participate in a six-week summer program.
 The BOE program orients students to graduate education and promotes acclimation to the University of Florida.

 Grinter Fellowship Program – This fellowship helps recruit truly exceptional Ph.D. students.
 Stipends are normally $2000 to $4000.